algorithmWithPython/awp/zihan/readme.txt

-this is the directory for emmaaaa to log codes.
+this is the directory for emma to log codes.